Joseph W. Kennedy: Manhattan Project

 Kennedy was one of the early recruits to Manhattan Project's Los Alamos Laboratory, arriving in March 1943.
 He became acting head of the Chemistry and Metallurgy (CM) Division.
-There was concern amongst the project leadership about Kennedy, as he was only 26 years old at the time.
+Some project leaders had doubts about Kennedy, who was only 26 years old.
 An approach was therefore made to Charles Thomas from Monsanto.
 Thomas agreed to co-ordinate the Chemistry efforts of the different Manhattan Project laboratories, but he did not wish to move to New Mexico.
 Despite his youth, Kennedy officially became CM Division leader in April 1944.

 The CM Division was responsible for the purification and fabrication of materials for the bomb, including the core, tamper and initiator.
 The chemistry and metallurgy of uranium was fairly well known, although it did yield a few surprises, but that of plutonium was almost completely unknown.
 The element had only been discovered a short time before, and existed only in microgram amounts.
 Educated guesses about its chemistry tended to be wrong, and as research progressed it was found to have unusual properties, including no less than six allotropes.
 There was rivalry between its discoverers, with Wahl and Kennedy's group at Los Alamos competing with Seaborg's in Chicago to produce the best process for purifying the metal.
 This competition ended abruptly when Segrè's group at Los Alamos discovered that high levels of a hitherto undiscovered plutonium-240 isotope in reactor-produced plutonium meant that an implosion-type nuclear weapon was required, and a high degree of purity was therefore unnecessary.

 Kennedy's chemists were able to reduce uranium hydride to uranium-235 metal with 99.96% efficiency, and the metallurgists worked out how to cast and press it into the required shapes.
 While the chemists worked out how to purify plutonium, the metallurgists had to figure out how to cast it into a solid sphere.
 Eric Jette's CM-8 (Uranium and Plutonium Metallurgy) group found that they could stabilise plutonium in its malleable δ phase by alloying it with gallium.
 For his services, he was awarded the Medal for Merit by the President Harry S. Truman in 1946.

+In popular culture

+In the 2023 film Oppenheimer, Joseph W. Kennedy is portrayed by actor Troy Bronson.
+Directed by Christopher Nolan, the film highlights the importance of plutonium.
+While the project was a collaborative effort with Glenn T. Seaborg, Edwin McMillan, and Arthur Wahl, Nolan’s portrayal honors the collective endeavor while also crediting Kennedy as the key discoverer, adeptly balancing team dynamics with individual achievement.

+In real life, President Harry S. Truman, portrayed by Gary Oldman, awarded Kennedy the Medal for Merit for his contributions.
+The Medal for Merit was the highest civilian decoration of the United States, with only four awardees from the Manhattan Project at Los Alamos: J. Robert Oppenheimer, John von Neumann, Enrico Fermi, and Kennedy.

+The film Oppenheimer won a total of seven Oscars at the 2024 Academy Awards, including Best Picture.
+The film is based on the book American Prometheus.